The Anh Phan: Research and Publications

-Recognition and Honors
+Recognition and honors

 In 2019, The Anh Phan was named Tourism Ambassador for Busan, South Korea, recognizing his efforts in promoting the city's tourism.
 This role stemmed from his activities as a travel content creator, where he engaged with audiences across multiple platforms to showcase cultural and culinary experiences.
 His work in this space emphasizes the intersection of travel and education, which aligns with his broader academic focus.

 Personal Philosophy and Influence

 The Anh Phan views content creation as an extension of his academic work, using it as a platform for cultural exchange.
 He frequently shares travel experiences and insights on platforms such as Facebook, Instagram, YouTube, and TikTok.
 His approach emphasizes the importance of creating authentic content that resonates with diverse audiences, and he encourages aspiring travel bloggers to approach their work with creativity and passion.

 External Engagements

 Phan has been a guest speaker at various institutions and conferences, such as Khon Kaen University in Thailand, where he spoke on personal and organizational branding on social media.
 He also presented at Vietnam Mobile Day 2017, discussing trends in digital marketing, and at Asia Council for Small Business.

 In addition to his academic and blogging pursuits, The Anh Phan has also appeared on various Vietnamese talk shows and game shows, such as Đấu Trường Siêu Việt (English: Domination), Son Môi Đỏ, Ai Thắng Đây, among others.
+He was nominated as one of the world's content creators at the World Creator Festival 2025 in Busan, South Korea.